ubirch/ubirch-client-go/README.md

  these devices must be declared in the configuration file together with their respective authentication token.
 Only requests from *known* UUIDs will be accepted by the client.

-The client will first look if the `UBIRCH_DEVICES` env variable exists and load the configuration from the environment variables in that case.
-If the `UBIRCH_DEVICES` env variable is not set or empty, and the `config.json`-file exists in the working directory, the configuration will be loaded from the file.
+The client will first look if the `UBIRCH_SECRET` env variable exists and load the configuration from the environment variables in that case.
+If the `UBIRCH_SECRET` env variable is not set or empty, and the `config.json`-file exists in the working directory, the configuration will be loaded from the file.
 If neither exist, the client will abort and exit.

 The only two mandatory configurations are